z-zang/Homestuck-Comic-Maker/README.md

 Current Functionality
 ------
-- Navbar: Links to GitHub repo.
+- - Navbar: Each link provides a relevant popup or opens in an external window.
 - Canvas: Using Fabric.js, can resize, rotate, and flip added images.
 - Canvas buttons: Option to delete selected sprites, undo/redo actions, and clear canvas.
 - Canvas controls: Pan and resize for background image.